namshi/winston-graylog2/readme.md

   - __hostname__: the name of this host (default: os.hostname())
   - __facility__: the facility for these log messages (default: "Node.js")
   - __bufferSize__: max UDP packet size, should never exceed the MTU of your system (default: 1400)
-  - __staticMeta__: meta data to be allways used by each logging message, for instance environment (development, staging, live)
+  - __staticMeta__: meta data to be always used by each logging message, for instance environment (development, staging, live)

 example: